ivaylokenov/MyTested.WebApi/README.md

     Install-Package MyWebApi

+After the downloading is complete, just add `using My.WebApi;` and you are ready to test in the most elegant and developer friendly way.

 ## How to use

 Make sure to check out [the documentation](https://github.com/ivaylokenov/MyWebApi/tree/master/documentation) for full list of available features.
 You can also check out [the provided samples](https://github.com/ivaylokenov/MyWebApi/tree/master/samples) for real-life ASP.NET Web API application testing.

 Basically you can create a test case by using the fluent API the library provides.
+You are given a static `MyWebApi` class from which all assertions can be easily configured.

 ```c#
 namespace MyApp.Tests.Controllers